Share with Your Network

 These fancy terms arose from a need to go beyond the simple notion of accuracy in determining how well search results performed.
 Anyone who has used a search engine has intuitively assessed precision and recall in some manner.
 Some suggested content fits what you’re looking for and some do not.
 And there’s probably a lot more out there that was missed entirely.
-Apply that example to the figure on the left, and you’ll grok more about these concepts than most.
+Apply that example to the figure above, and you’ll grok more about these concepts than most.

 Precision captures what proportion of search results are relevant to your interest, while recall shows what proportion of all relevant content on the Internet was retrieved.
 Said more colloquially, precision asks “So what?” and recall asks “What’d I miss?”